kcmv/colabo/src/frontend/app/components/brainstorming/BRAINSTORMING.md

     + Participants are encouraged to write down any **new ideas** that may arise from what others share.
     + This stage may take _15–30 minutes_
     + **Current procedure**
+      + moderator chooses presenter one by one
+      + presenter has button 'Present Next Idea' wthich make visible one by one idea and navigate to it
+      + for other participants `session::mustFollowPresenter` is turned on so that they MUST follow presenter's ideas
-      + other participants that listen, they turn off navigation to be able to add ideas
+        + see how will they be able then to add new ideas in this phase (If we allow them too?!)
-      + we turn on Ontov filter for the current user to show ideas on screen
+      + we use **Ontov filter** to filter only the presenter to show only his ideas to everywhone
-      + user can use Ontov filter to hide others ideas on their computers
     + _**Notes.
 Open?**_
         + how to go around users?
           + we can support round robin (token) guidance.
           + moderator can choose next presenter
-        + Is it better for a presenter to show one by one idea?
-        That is more difficult to implement, but can be achieved by changing decoration of ideas.
-        (UI for this can be a decorator on the node)
-        + how will we manage presenting and adding new ideas by listeners in parallel?
-          + will presenter broadcast its navigation so that we follow him?
-If so, then listeners could add their ideas
+          + Because presenter broadcast its navigation so that we follow him, listeners could add their ideas
             + by a dialog, like we add collaboration in MCM tool (without being disturbed/broken by presenter)
             + or by fixing that new nodes (ideas) are added to the Brainstorming-Question, no matter the selected node
+            + but adding new ideas in sharing ideas phase could prevent other to listen to presenter ?!
         + Will new ideas made by listeners of a presenter be public or private?
             + not a big deal, what ever is easier to implement
-        + :warning: There may be hundred(s) of sibling ideas!!
-How to manage them?
-Visual map is going to be disturbed!?!
-Participants will be lost in finding their ideas to present
 1. **Group discussion**
     + `IBIS Dialog` - Participants are invited to **seek verbal explanation** or further details about any of the ideas that colleagues have produced that may not be clear to them.
     + The facilitator’s task is to ensure that each person is allowed to contribute and that discussion of all ideas is thorough without spending too long on a single idea.